 Sir George Bullough died in 1939 while playing golf in France, leaving the castle and island in trust with his wife Lady Monica Bullough.
 Lady Monica thereafter lived in the castle off and on but eventually passed it (island, castle and contents) on to the Nature Conservancy Council (NCC) in 1957 for £26,000, roughly £1 per acre.
 Rum then became a National Nature Reserve.
 The N

 The Hostel and Castle are looked after by a very helpful and enthusiastic team during the year.
 They also form an important and often colorful element of the island community.

-Recent restoration has seen the oriel window, part of the reading room and an upper floor bedroom, to the rear of the castle saved from collapse.
+Recent restoration has seen the oriel window part of the reading room and an upper floor bedroom to the rear of the castle saved from collapse; the main tower and water tank have been repaired; the turrets have been repointed and lead work replaced.
+Extensive roof work has also been undertaken and this will continue as resources allow.